The Boys with the Golden Stars: Albania

+Greece

+According to Greek scholar Anna Angelopoulous, fourteen Greek texts contain the twins going under a cycle of transformations: from trees, to beds, to firesparks, to humans again.

 Adaptations

 A Hungarian variant of the tale was adapted into an episode of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the title A két aranyhajú fiú ("The Two Sons With Golden Hair").